department-of-veterans-affairs/vets-website/va-gov/pages/housing-assistance/disability-housing-grants.md

 **Both of these must be true.
 You:**
 - Own or will own the home, **and**
-- Have one of these service-connected disabilities (disabilities related to your service):
+- Have a qualifying service-connected disability

+**Qualifying service-connected disabilities include:**
-  - The loss or loss of use of both legs, both arms, or an arm and a leg
+- The loss or loss of use of more than one limb
 - The loss or loss of use of a lower leg along with the residuals (lasting effects) of an organic (natural) disease or injury
-  - Blindness in both eyes having only light perception along with the loss or loss of use of one leg
+- Blindness in both eyes (having only light perception) along with the loss or loss of use of a leg
 - Certain severe burns
 - The loss or loss of use of one or both lower extremities (feet or legs) after September 11, 2001, that makes it so you can’t balance or walk without the help of braces, crutches, canes, or a wheelchair

 For FY 2018, you may be able to get up to 3 grants—for a total of up to $81,080—through the SAH grant program.